samee99/samee99.github.io/blog/blogs/ml.md

 But how is machine learning actually performed?
 For example, how can we make a computer learn to identify that an image contains a cat.

 This is harder than it sounds.
 Human beings are very good at doing this sort of pattern recognition.
-But to a computer an RGB image of a cat is just a bunch of pixels.
+But to a computer, an RGB image of a cat is just a bunch of pixels.
 An extremely unique combination of pixels results in an image of a cat.
 And an effective machine learning algorithm needs to be able to automatically identify what are the combinations and patterns of pixels, that when put together, results in a cat appearing in an image.

 It’s not trivial for a computer to learn that a bunch of pixels correspond to an image of a cat.
-How would you would go about teaching such a thing to a computer?
+How would you go about teaching such a thing to a computer?
 Well, there are three components of learning:

 Any machine/deep learning algorithm you come across will contain the above three components.
 This point is definitely worth repeating, any learning engine will contain the above three parts.
 So let’s take it step by step.
 What do we mean by representation: